Satisfactory Academic Progress

 If at any point in time the Financial Aid Office determines that the student cannot complete their program within the 150% timeframe, the student will be immediately suspended from future financial aid for the remainder of their program, even if currently meeting the SAP standards.

 NTC evaluates SAP progress at the end of each semester or term (fall, spring and summer).
 Grades entered as of the established grading date for each semester will be used to calculate SAP.
-Missing grades will count as unsuccessful completion.
-Students must notify the Financial Aid Office of any grade changes; SAP status can be reviewed upon notification.
+Missing grades will count as unsuccessful completion, unless students notify the Financial Aid Office after missing grades are entered for the basis of having SAP reevaluated.
+If a student is granted an extension (I grade) and a grade is changed, SAP status will be reevaluated at the time of the next SAP evaluation period (at the end of the next term (payment period).

 Students are notified through their NTC email of their warning status or of their suspension status at the end of each semester.
 Students who appeal their ineligibility will be notified of the outcome through their NTC email.